tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 level of accuracy (0% absolute error; 0.01-5% error; Over 5% error).
-Bayesian regression provides a probability distribution over the plausible values of the model parameters, allowing for a probabilistic interpretation of the uncertainty associated with these estimates.The width of the credible intervals (Bayesian equivalent of confidence intervals) derived from the posterior distribution directly indicates the degree of uncertainty in these effects.
+Bayesian regression provides a probability distribution over the plausible values of the model parameters, allowing for a probabilistic interpretation of the uncertainty associated with these estimates.
+The width of the credible intervals (Bayesian equivalent of confidence intervals) derived from the posterior distribution directly indicates the degree of uncertainty in these effects.